3vot/3vot-cli/readme.md

+### 3VOT is a full production line for modern JS Apps, it includes:
+- JS Framework
+- Command Line Interface
+- Publishing Cloud
+- Backend DB (comming soon!)

-### 3VOT is an innovation on how we build Apps using Javascript
+### It is an innovation on how we build Apps using Javascript

 There is a new generation of Apps that are amazing, reactive, beautifull and with 3VOT posible.
 Give it a try and learn how simple it is to build modern Javascript Applications the modular, serverless, profesional way.